Trip7274/Bayt_API/README.md

     - [X] Docker image management endpoints
     - [X] DockerHub integration (for searching, checking, and pulling images)
 	- [X] Sofa log streaming endpoints
-    - [X] SSE version of stats endpoint
+    - [X] SSE version of the statistics endpoint
 - [X] Auth (authorizing both the frontend "client" and user)
 - [ ] Detailed permissions
 	- [X] Silo arbitrary data folder to each client
 	- [ ] Add a permission to manage clients (with a dangerous disclaimer)
-	- [ ] Add a way to revoke clients without relying on any clients ()
+	- [ ] Add a way to revoke clients without relying on any clients
 - [ ] API documentation
 - [ ] Binary distribution across different Linux repos
 - [ ] Docker container implementation (if possible)